develpeer/GoogleSpreadsheetCalendar/README.md

-#Skip the bullshit
+# Skip the bullshit
-Copy the spreadsheet here ( [Editable Calendar for any year in Google Sheets](https://docs.google.com/spreadsheets/d/13Ip7XqFefAhJLJExgPwqhUVyzK9U10TeIDiKt4Wc6SU/edit?usp=sharing) )
+Copy the spreadsheet here :arrow_right:  [Editable Calendar for any year in Google Sheets](https://docs.google.com/spreadsheets/d/13Ip7XqFefAhJLJExgPwqhUVyzK9U10TeIDiKt4Wc6SU/edit?usp=sharing)

 Read on for more detailed instuctions ...